jdlaurence/xromm-tools/README.md

 ## Why make this?
 The XROMM community continues to grow rapidly, as does the use of XROMM data.
 Concurrently, the scientific community has adopted higher standards of data reproducibility and transparency of analysis; more often than not, researchers are required to submit both their data and code alongside a manuscript.

 The XROMM_MayaTools shelf, the standard toolbox for XROMM data processing, is powerful and user-friendly but is not ideal for the programmatic automation of data analysis.
-After exporting tracked data from XMALab, it is virtually impossible to reproduce a user's processing steps in Autodesk Maya (unless they have meticulously documented every mouse-click).
+After exporting tracked data from XMALab, it is virtually impossible to reproduce a user's processing steps in Autodesk Maya (unless they have meticulously documented every mouse-click, or use MEL exclusively).
 Fortunately, the actual mathematic operations underlying most data processing in Maya are (relatively) straightforward and, thus, replicable in other programming languages.

 Overall, the **motivation** for performing these operations outside of Maya is to increase **reproducibility**, **transparency**, and **ease of batch processing** in XROMM projects.